OpenHisiIpCam/hisi-initregtable-go-parser/README.md

 but this is only a matter of filling the [register database](https://github.com/OpenHisiIpCam/registers-description), if you are interested your contribution will be appriciated!

-If you interested in HiSilicon based ip cameras research/development/etc you can visit our [project`s website](https://www.openhisiipcam.org) and browse our [github repos](https://github.com/OpenHisiIpCam/).
+If you are interested in HiSilicon based ip cameras research/development/etc you can visit our [project`s website](https://www.openhisiipcam.org) and browse our [github repos](https://github.com/OpenHisiIpCam/).